Skip to content

 Manually set a low persistent limit when using this feature.

-The daily yield of the inverter is usually reset at night when the inverter turns off due to lack of light.
-To reset the daily yield even though the inverter is continuously powered by the battery, the inverter can be automatically restarted at the desired time.
+The daily yield of any inverter is usually reset at night when the inverter turns off due to lack of light.
+To reset the daily yield even though the inverter is continuously powered by the battery, all governed battery-powered inverters can be automatically restarted at the desired time.

 Solar-Passthrough